diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/Day 3/06 - Express  Introduction.md

- That’s exactly what we will be learning here: **how to make a basic Website** using Node.js and Express.
+We will be learning **how to make a basic server-side rendered Website** using Node.js and Express.

 Sidenote : (This kind of Website **doesn’t need Express or back end**.

 It would be better to make a Website like this with plain old HTML, CSS and JavaScript .
-We are only making these simple Websites to lay the foundation of how to use Express so we can do more appropriate back end tasks later)
+We are only making these simple Websites to lay the foundation of how to use Express so we can do more appropriate back end tasks later).